MarkusNiewoehner/KIS3D_S235_EVO_Klipper/README.md

 - Backupfunction macro, backup to USB Stick for all config files
 - intelligent macro for PID tuning.
 Typ in the temp - under 90°C it will attemped Bed PID, above - Extruder PID
 - support for generating shaper graphs to analyzise resonace testing with input_shaper
+- start, park, print, end macros
 ------------
 ##### Install manual for the backupscript:
+###### always remember that klipper does a lot of writing to a micro sd card and these standard sd cards are not made for that. backups are important!
 ***usbmount install on Raspberry Pi***